 For information about maintaining smoke alarms, see System Sensor Smoke Detectors, Cleaning and Testing.

-If the system is monitored, call the central monitoring station and put the alarm on “Test” for an hour or two.
+If your system is monitored, be sure to call the central monitoring station and put the alarm on “Test” for an hour or two.

 Some brands of security panels, like DSC, supervise the siren wiring.
 This means disconnecting the siren will put the panel into a “trouble” condition, causing the keypads to beep.
-This is normal, and can be ignored, or you can enter your code to silence the beeping.
+This is normal, and can be ignored, or you can press any key or enter your code to silence the beeping.